-You’ve probably heard the phrase, dance like no one is watching.
-Well, let’s just say I really take this to heart.
-I turn my living room into a dance club by switching out the regular bulb on a living room lamp for a colored one.
-I also have a couple of glasses of wine (because one won’t do), put on a 2-hour playlist, and just go for it.
+You’ve probably heard the phrase, dance like nobody’s watching.
+Well, let’s just say I really take this advice to heart.
+With a couple of glasses of wine (because one glass won’t do) and a 2-hour playlist, I just go for it.
 Unless the house is burning down or my neighbors complain about the noise, I will work up a sweat dancing to hip-hop or EDM ignoring all dings and phone notifications completely.
 I really do get lost in the music.
 When I’m done doing this, I feel nice and tingly, and sometimes euphoric.

 2. Shopping at Home Goods

 I usually go to Home Goods on a mission — to pick up new bedding or something in kitchenware or storage that I need.
 But when I need to use Home Goods as my escape, I have time to visit our sections of the store and spend a leisurely 3 hours checking out things I don’t need.
 On these trips, a stash of healthy snacks will make it home with me where I return feeling irie.

 This is one of the most special libraries I’ve ever seen, much less been to.
 Situated in an area of San Gabriel Valley, California, that feels like it was kissed by God, this library is one of my favorite ways to take a mental health break.
 Picture floor-to-ceiling glass walls with an expansive view of the outside, a periodicals section that carries Dwell and The Oprah Magazine, and comfy reading areas decorated with mid-century furniture.